jupyter/jupyter/docs/source/community/host-guide.md

 ## Current System for Zoom Host Priviledges

-To get the recording afterwards, you will need to have the person with host privileges request the recording from Linux Foundation.
+To get the recording afterwards, you will need to have a person with host privileges request the recording from Linux Foundation.